 It’s never been easier to buy sneakers on the resale market, but that also means the number of options can be downright overwhelming.
 How do you resell sneakers?

 Sure, you can do your Googles all day long, but unless you really know where to look, you run the risk of getting burnt with replicas, overpaying on a pair that was actually easier to find than you thought, or just getting the wrong product altogether.
-That's where we come in.
+Plus, the secondary market for sneakers is constantly shifting and changing.
+A great deal for a pair of shoes one day could be terrible the next.
+That’s where we come in.

 We’ve taken into account the recent shifts in reselling and rounded up the best resale sites to cop shoes on the secondary market today.
 Whether it’s an OG like eBay and Flight Club or the just-launched Sole Collector app, these are the sneaker reseller names you should know and trust.—Riley Jones

 More than a shop, this is an institution.
 Before venture capital money was pouring into the sneaker resell scene, Flight Club in New York City set the standards for the secondary market.
 It’s still one of the best places to go to unload higher-priced pairs, which fetch more here than on StockX and usually won’t sit around for too long.
 If you have a super-rare Air Jordan collab to sell, this is the place to bring it.
 For those who can’t drop off their sneakers at the store’s physical branches, there’s an option to mail in your sneakers. —Brendan Dunne